08: Sachseln to Brünig Pass

 After an ascent on a path dotted with stones, the Via Jacobi joins a discreet road, sinking under the protective shadow of the cliff, like a well-kept secret.

-Section 5: A long climb to the Brünig Pass.
+Section 5: A long climb towards the Brünig Pass

-Overview of the route’s challenges: a steep ascent, with an intermediate descent, just for the pleasure of climbing again afterward.
+Overview of the route’s challenges: a steep climb, with an intermediate descent, just for the pleasure of climbing again afterward.

 As soon as you cross the threshold of this small plateau, a rocky path boldly climbs through the shadow of a forest, backed by a cliff, accompanied by a Via Crucis that seems to watch over every stray step.